FuruholmAnton/WalnutJS/README.md

 # WalnutJS
 Image slider made with JavaScript.
 Looks for images in the chosen container.

+## NEWS
+A total remake is on the way.
+It won't affect the design that much.
+But the code behind is more optimized and more manageable.

+## Features
 Support background images.

 ## install
 ```